siyoyo/InonicOneStop/readme.md

 ## Installation Step
 1. Open CMD or Terminal on your computer.
 2. Navigate to your project folder.
+3. Install Ionic Cordova run this command on terminal `npm install -g cordova ionic`
-3. Run this command on terminal `npm install`.
+4. Run this command on terminal `npm install`.

 ## Build Platform
 - To build platform on ionic you can run this command on terminal